jorgenfb/roslibjs-client/readme.md

 To stop listening to it, simply call `listener.dispose()`

 And that's all there is to it, really.
-This handler will never breakdown.
+This handler will continue to work even after you lose and gain connectivity.

+### Service Calls

+To make a service call run the following:

+	RosClient.service.call(service_name, service_type, payload);

+This returns a promise that will resolve when the service call is finished.
+Using that promise you can retrieve the response.

 ### Use at your own risk